|

 base.
 While one of these could be repaired as was, my

-intuitive feeling was that the other needed a foot, or plinth, added to
+intuitive feeling was that the other needed a foot, or a plinth, added in order to

 truly secure it.
 It appeared that there was a brick support at the heart

-of the stone pier, and that as with the wall, the bricks were spalling
+of the stone pier too, and that as with the wall, the bricks were spalling

 Looking back on it, this was a very big